SumanCODE-hash/Data_Analysis_With_SQL_Queries_Healthcare_data/README.md

 This repository includes SQL scripts for healthcare analytics that can be adapted for hospital data systems aiming to enhance patient care tracking and financial oversight.

+-- 🔹 Query 1: Appointment + Treatment + Billing + Patient Integration
+-- Purpose: Create a comprehensive view of appointment status, reasons for visit, treatment details, billing, and insurance provider.
+-- Insight: Supports clinical + financial reporting by combining operational and billing data into one unified dataset.
+``sql
+SELECT
+    a.appointment_id,
+    reason_for_visit,
+    status AS appointment_status,
+    b.amount,
+    b.payment_status,
+    b.payment_method,
+    t.treatment_type,
+    t.cost,
+    p.insurance_provider,
+    CASE
+        WHEN status = 'Completed' THEN 'Done'
+        WHEN status = 'Scheduled' THEN 'Upcoming'
+        ELSE 'Other'
+    END AS status_category
+FROM appointments AS a
+LEFT JOIN treatments t ON t.appointment_id = a.appointment_id
+LEFT JOIN billing b ON b.treatment_id = t.treatment_id
+LEFT JOIN patients p ON p.patient_id = a.patient_id
+WHERE status IN ('Completed', 'Scheduled');